hugh-dickens/BEng_eng_project/README.md

 # BEng_research_project
 ## Description
-Statistical machine learning research carried out at Durham University.
+Statistical machine learning research carried out at Durham University (2019-20).
 The research involved applying the knockoff filter for variable selection for the prediction of EV charging used given demographic data in the Netherlands.
 Confronted with data for >1M transactions and 32M meter readings for 52k users, pre-processing was carried out before performing variable selection on the accumulated data.

 An example of some of the variables selected using a variety of ML methods within the knockoff filter framework: